 While efforts to maintain the confidentiality of the whistleblower will be taken, this shall be secondary to the objective of conducting a thorough investigation.
 In all cases, the Library, its representatives, and its officers shall not retaliate or discriminate against a whistleblower.
 This includes, but is not limited to, threats of physical harm, harassment of any kind, and protection from retaliation in the form of an adverse employment action such as termination, compensation decreases, or unfavorable work assignments.
 A whistleblower who suspects they have become a victim of retaliation or discrimination shall document the allegation in a letter to the Chair of the Kent District Library Board of Trustees within seven (7) days of the alleged retaliation or discrimination.
-The rights of a whistleblower for protection against retaliation or discrimination does not include immunity for any personal wrongdoing that is discovered through the investigation process.
+The rights of a whistleblower for protection against retaliation or discrimination process.

-BOARD MEMBER COMPENSATION
+KDL POLICY 6.12 BOARD MEMBER COMPENSATION